-The Board, working with the Chief Executive Officer and other members of the Company's senior management, shall assure that a succession plan is in place for key members of the Company's senior management.
-In particular, the Board will adopt and periodically review planning for succession for the Company's Chief Executive Officer in the event of his or her death, disability, removal, resignation or other event creating a vacancy in that office, and in any such event, the Board shall be responsible for selecting a successor Chief Executive Officer and determining the appropriate leadership structure for the Board in connection with any such succession.
+The Compensation and Human Capital Committee, working with the Chief Executive Officer and other members of the Company's senior management, shall assure that a succession plan is in place for key members of the Company's senior management.
+In particular, the Compensation and Human Capital Committee will periodically review and approve, or make recommendations to the Board on, the Company's succession plan for the Company's Chief Executive Officer in the event of his or her death, disability, removal, resignation or other event creating a vacancy in that office, and in any such event, the Compensation and Human Capital Committee shall be responsible for recommending to the Board, and the Board shall be responsible for selecting, a successor Chief Executive Officer and determining the appropriate leadership structure for the Board in connection with any such succession.